Gigantism is abnormal growth due to an excess of growth hormone (GH) during childhood.

 - Disease in which tumors form on the nerves of the brain and spine (neurofibromatosis)

-If excess growth hormone occurs after normal bone growth has stopped, the condition is known as acromegaly.
+If excess GH occurs after normal bone growth has stopped, the condition is known as acromegaly.

 The child will grow in height, as well as in the muscles and organs.
 This excessive growth makes the child extremely large for his or her age.